carlsmith/coffeeshop/scripts/main.coffee.md

                 continue if ignore parts[3]

                 element =

                     file: parts[3].remove /[()]/g
                     methodName: parts[1] or "<unknown>"
                     lineNumber: +parts[4]
                     column: (if parts[5] then +parts[5] else null)

             else continue

             stack.push element

-        stack
+        return stack

+## Launch Shell

+This is the last section of cosh code to run as the shell boots.
+It will run any config or user script once it is set up.

+First, light up the favicon's eyes, and raise a toast.
+Everything after this depends on the mode.

     jQuery("#favicon").attr href: "/images/skull_up.png"

     toastr.info(
-        "Powered by CoffeeScript (#{coffee.VERSION})"
+        "Powered by CoffeeScript (#{ coffee.VERSION })"
         "CoffeeShop: The HTML5 Shell"
         timeOut: 1600
         )

-## Launch Shell

-This is the last bit of code to run on boot.

 ### Gallery Mode